 There are also plenty of pubs, cafes, and ice cream parlours in Crosshaven for a post-walk treat with the family!
 For more information, visit Irish Trails.

 2. Glengarriff Nature Reserve – Esknamucky Walk

 The Esknamucky Walk, also known as the High Walk, ascends through the woods of the Glengarriff Nature Reserve to give you amazing views over the brush and trees to see the mountains on the horizon.
 You will cross a stone bridge over the flowing Canrookska River (which is near a picnic area, so grab a blanket and some sandwiches and stop for a quick snack with the kids!).
-Following the path, you will soon come to Glengariff’s Waterfall — a truly spectacular sight when it has just rained!
+Following the path, you will soon come to Glengariff’s Waterfall — a truly spectacular sight, especially after heavy rainfall!

 3. Ballycotton Cliff Walk

-Ballycotton is a quaint fishing town that overlooks the Ballycotton Bay in the East of Cork.
-Their Cliff Walk takes you from their village to Ballyandreen beach along a coastal track where you are surrounded by vast meadows and the stunning cliffs and ocean of Ireland.
-This walk is about 10km long and you will get to look down at the waves crashing against the rocks as you gaze over the expansive ocean.
+Ballycotton is a quaint fishing town that overlooks the Ballycotton Bay in East Cork.
+The cliff walk takes you from the village to Ballyandreen beach along a coastal track where you are surrounded by vast meadows and the stunning cliffs and ocean below.
+This walk is about 10km long and you will get to look down at the waves crashing against the rocks as you gaze across the expansive ocean.
 The sea-breeze is sure to clear your head after a long work week, making it the perfect mini-vacation for you and your family.
 Also, keep your eyes peeled for dolphins and falcons that reside in this area!

 This cliff walk is a spectacular walk for birdwatchers.
 There have been over 300 species of birds seen here, including waders, ducks, the Skylark, the Short-eared Owl, the Chough and the Peregrine.